 Federal Trucking Laws

 In order to reduce truck accidents, the Federal Motor Carrier Safety Administration (FMCSA) enacted statutes, codified in 49 CFR §§ 300-399, to regulate the conduct of truck drivers and their employers.
-These statutes strictly regulates the following:
+These statutes strictly regulate the following:

-- How long a driver may be on the job (14 hour shift)
+- How long a driver may be on the job (14-hour shift)

-- When and how often a driver must rest (10 hours before a 14 hour shift; 30 minutes after eight hours of driving; and 34 hours once every seven days)
+- When and how often a driver must rest (10 hours before a 14-hour shift; 30 minutes after eight hours of driving; and 34 hours once every seven days)

-- How long a driver may drive in a given day (11 hours in a 14 hour shift)
+- How long a driver may drive in a given day (11 hours in a 14-hour shift)